Consultation goes live for Sussex Police Precept

 Once the market town and key administrative centre in the district, the High Street is lined with attractive 16th century houses and several of the pubs are associated with the village heyday as a major coaching stop on the old London to Brighton route.
 The Queen's Hall, erected in 1897 to celebrate Queen Victoria's Diamond Jubilee, contains the Parish Council Office and Museum.

 The village is surrounded by beautiful countryside with famous gardens nearby.
-It offers specialist shopping, two hotels, five public houses, bed & breakfast accommodation and restaurants.
+It offers specialist shopping, two hotels, four public houses, bed & breakfast accommodation and restaurants.
 Cuckfield has easy access to the M23/A23 motorway, the main-line railway is only two miles away and Gatwick airport is about fifteen miles away.